 You Maintain Access to Your Own Data

 Users don't just own their Flock Safety device, but they also 100% own the data it captures.
 Flock Safety doesn’t share, sell, or access your data.
-In the event of a crime, our team will most certainly help in reviewing footage to give to law enforcement, but will only access this data if requested by the user.
+In the event of a crime, our team will most certainly help in reviewing footage to give to law enforcement, but will only do so if requested by the user.

 Users also determine who within their community has access to footage.
 In neighborhoods, we’ve seen anything from strict access by certain HOA board members only, to open access for the whole neighborhood.
 We recommend discussing in depth with your community to determine how you’ll work together to access your data.

-Once access rights have been set, neighborhoods can always add or remove access, and even provide victims with temporary access to footage in the event of a crime.
+Once access rights have been set, neighborhoods can always add or remove access, and even provide individuals with temporary access to footage in the event of a crime.

 We Put Privacy Features in Place to Protect You

 While Flock Safety does not monitor who comes in and out of neighborhoods, our system does track time stamps of footage captured.
 In speaking with neighborhoods, we learned that residents want to be safe, but don’t necessarily want neighbors with footage access to know exactly what time they come and leave.